-Pan is a small asteroid whose orbit crosses the orbit of Earth.
+Pan is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Pan as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 The rotation of Pan has been observed.
 It completes a rotation on its axis every 56.48 days.